 years ago, when we decided to spread

-our borders southward towards Mexico,
+our borders southward toward Mexico,

-or whether 100 years ago when we decided
+or whether 100 years ago we decided

 to do something in Cuba, it came